ODA Spending

 What is the current government's outlook on global health ODA?

 Global health has traditionally received bipartisan support, including for PEPFAR, which is the largest bilateral global health programs: Despite this, global health was cut slightly from FY2023 to FY2024, down from US$10.6 billion to US$10 billion.
-The FY2025 request was US$9.9 billion.
-Most of this decrease is due to falling contributions to the Global Fund, which are limited by the US law restricting US contributions proportionally to other donors.
 Global health security saw increases in the wake of COVID-19.
-The FY2024 budget requested US$1.3 billion for this sector, however, the final allocation was US$700 million.
-The FY2025 budget slightly increases MNCH and family planning and reproductive health, while leaving funding for bilateral HIV, TB, malaria, nutrition, vulnerable children, and NTDs essentially level.
+In the 2025 restructuring of USAID, some programs combating tuberculosis and HIV were preserved in the face of widespread cuts.

 Global health emerged as a focus of the US’ ODA following the COVID-19 pandemic: In 2021, Biden allocated US$3.5 billion to the Global Fund and US$5.2 billion to USAID.
 Biden also launched a National Security Council Directorate on Global Health Security and Biodefense.
 In July 2021, the Biden administration released a US COVID-19 Global Response and Recovery Framework to end the pandemic, mitigate its negative impacts, and strengthen future pandemic preparedness.